dviggiano/Web-Safari/README.md

  * User profiles
  * Get real-time zoo data
  * Updated original graphics, including star rating reviews and animal images of a uniform style

-## Planned Improvements
- * JS React
  * Form submission constraints

- * Event listeners should be replaced with onClick
+## Design Flaws
+ * This app was intended to be created with vanilla JavaScript, but could greatly benefit from a framework such as React
- * Update collections to reduce operations (such as the need for an encoder)
+ * Collections should have been designed more efficiently to reduce operations (such as the need for an encoder)